colinlove/LogixDesignerNotes/README.md

 ## Safety

 - Safety tags that are mapped to standard tags should be visually different when used in a safety task, rather than relying on a user's naming convention

+## Display

+-	Ladders don’t always render correctly when scrolling during dragging of an instruction or reference.
+-	In some instances, the string editor window comes up on your left monitor even if Logix Designer is on your right monitor.
+It can also end up outside the bounds of your left monitor if you have different sized monitors
+- Remove gradient border around active window.
+There are a number of unintended consequences that make it look janky
+-	If too many tabs are open to see them all, make sure the one you’re on is one of the visible ones.
+-	Allow 2 rows of tabs
+-	Scale the blue arrows to match the zoom level

 # More than just interface
 ## Productivity